AlexMonsooon/NFL_Stats_Extract/README.md

 # nflsportsapi

-1. Make sure to have the installed libraries at the top pandas, requests bs4(BeautifulSoup), time, os, datetime
+1. Make sure to have the installed libraries: pandas, requests bs4(BeautifulSoup), time, os, datetime
 2. Enter the year of the season you want to extract for, EX main(2022)
 3. 6 new csv files will be created